jpmorganchase/modular/docs/commands.md

 Checks the modular root repo has yarn workspaces and modular packages are set up properly and checks your package tree for issues with your dependencies.

+## `modular convert`

+Converts the react app in the current directory into a modular project with a modular app workspace.

+This action is `atomic` so if an error occurs while converting, it will stash any changes made and bring the repo back to the previous state prior to the attempt.

+- Sets up the current directory as a modular project with a `packages/` workspaces

+- Moves the current react app source content (`src/` and `public/`) into a modular app within `packages/` workspace

+- Relocates setupTests file from `src/` to `modular/`

+- Updates the react-app-env.d.ts file within the modular app to reference modular-scripts for types

+- Updates tsconfig.json to include the modular packages workspace